 The field-replaceable SED also contains a cryptographic implementation within the drive called the "Seagate Secure® TCG Opal SSC Self-Encrypting Drive."
 This implementation is based on the Trusted Computing Group's (TCG) Opal Security Subsystem Class (SSC) specification.
-This implementation has been separately FIPS 140-2 validated and CC certified by the SED's manufacturer.
+This implementation has been separately CC certified by the SED's manufacturer.
 The cryptographic algorithms in this implementation are not claimed in this ST.